 While the sheer volume and value of data held by larger organisations and government agencies may make them a natural target for cyberattacks, cyber risks are not any less real for private small and medium enterprises (SMEs).
 More than half of the SMEs surveyed in Singapore reported having experienced some form of cyber attack or error in the past year.
 Due to the increasing value of data in the global digital economy (which has been regarded as a more valuable commodity than oil), substantial amounts of personal data are also being collected by SMEs and start-ups, making them just as likely to be targeted for cyber attacks.

 Furthermore, security breaches are often due not only to the acts of malicious third parties, but also to a lack of vigilance or negligence by employees in the course of day-to-day operations, or even to failures by management to identify or anticipate weaknesses in their data security protocols.
-The long list of companies that have been fined for data protection breaches by the Personal Data Protection Commission for various internal failings and human error, including most recently, IKEA Singapore for their accidental disclosure of 410 email addresses, grimly illustrate this point.
+The long list of companies that have been fined for data protection breaches by the Personal Data Protection Commission for various internal failings and human error, grimly illustrate this point, as does the recent accidental disclosure of 410 customer email addresses by IKEA Singapore reported in the news.
 Coupled with the rising trend of businesses allowing their employees to work remotely by accessing company data using public Wi-Fi networks, and the growth of the gig economy, ‘internal’ members such as employees, freelancers and agents may well be a business’ weakest link’ when it comes to issues of cybersecurity.

 Given the above, businesses will need to consider adopting a multi-pronged approach, combining preventive and mitigative measures, to minimise their liability arising from exposure to cyber risks.
 While preventive measures seek to avert the risk of a cyber incident from occurring in the first place, mitigative measures (such as cyber insurance) aim to control or reduce the impact of a cyber incident after it has occurred.